Hersheypark: Themed areas of the park

 Hersheypark developed a number of themed areas, the first being Carousel Circle, Der Deitsch Platz, and Animal Garden in 1972, followed by Tower Plaza in 1975, Pioneer Frontier in 1985, Midway America in 1996, as well as The Boardwalk at Hersheypark in 2007.
 In 2014, Hersheypark merged several theme areas – Tudor Square, Rhineland, Founder's Circle and Music Box Way, became an area called Founder's Way, while the coal mining region themed area Minetown was re-themed as Kissing Tower Hill.
 The themed areas had featured different music to each area, such as polka-style songs being played in Der Deitsch Platz and Carousel Circle, country music being played in the Pioneer Frontier themed area, the Beach Boys being played near Tidal Force and later in The Boardwalk, as well as Ragtime and jazz music being played in Midway America.
 However, the music was phased into being the same across the park, except in The Boardwalk and Pioneer Frontier.
 In the summer of 2020, Hersheypark opened a new themed area called Hershey's Chocolatetown, which included a new entrance plaza, ice cream parlor, flagship retail store, and a Bolliger & Mabillard hyper coaster named Candymonium.
 This includes the first ever Starbucks inside the park.

 Attractions

 Rides

-Hersheypark has had 142 rides in the park's history.
-There are currently 76 rides in operation.
-The park has featured 18 roller coasters, five of which no longer stand – Wild Cat, Wildcat, Twin Towers Toboggan, Mini Comet and Roller Soaker.
-The park had two concepts canceled during their many years of operation, the first in 1942 Flying Turns and Turbulence in 2005.
+Hersheypark currently has 73 rides and water attractions in operation across 7 themed regions.
+(ZooAmerica is the eighth themed region.)
+The oldest ride currently in Hersheypark is the Carrousel, a Philadelphia Toboggan Company built ride in 1919 and installed in Hersheypark in 1945.
+The newest ride is Twizzlers Twisted Gravity, built by S&S Worldwide, opened in 2025.

-The first ride the park purchased was a Herschell carousel in 1908.
-The most recent coaster added is Wildcat's Revenge, a hybrid roller coaster made by Rocky Mountain Construction, which opens in 2023.
+Hersheypark also has a waterpark called The Boardwalk at Hersheypark, featuring 15 water attractions, and included with a daily admission ticket.
+The Boardwalk was created in 2007 and was most recently expanded in 2018 when Breakers Edge Water Coaster and Whitecap Racer were installed.

 Height categories

 Hersheypark uses Hershey Company products as names for each height range to determine who can ride which rides.
+It was introduced in 1993 and updated in 1995, 2001, and 2005.